It is nearly impossible to be healthy without good gut health.

 Bear in mind that an inflamed gut = an inflamed brain = increased risk of depression and dementia.

-As your immune system revolves around the gut, poor gut health can manifest in different ailments with horrendous symptoms.
+Because your immune system revolves around the gut, poor gut health can manifest in different ailments with horrendous symptoms.

 What are the symptoms of poor gut health?